nabbisen/apimokka/napi/README.md

 # API mokka

+## 🛠️ App overhaul announcement

+### ⚠️ Major update in development (apimock-rs, the core lib, v4)

+apimock-rs, the core lib, v4 introduces a fundamental shift in design.
+Existing configuration files will no longer work as-is.
+Some features will be deprecated.
+In return: cleaner configs, dynamic resolution, and better extensibility.

+## Summary

 [apimock-rs](https://github.com/nabbisen/apimock-rs) (API mock) based visual mocking helper to handle HTTP/JSON req/res written in Rust.
 Rust GUI app Binding for Node.js.

 Mock with mokka ☕️🌄